Public Health Intervention Development Scheme (PHIND)

-- Interventions treating clinical conditions or improving health services delivery should be directed to the relevant funding schemes: DPFS, MRC Global Health and NIHR schemes.
+- Interventions managing or treating clinical conditions or improving health services delivery should be directed to the relevant funding schemes: DPFS, MRC Global Health and NIHR schemes.

 - Systematic reviews and meta-analyses

-- Standalone feasibility studies and pilot studies should be submitted to the appropriate NIHR funding scheme
+- Pilot testing or standalone feasibility studies should be submitted to the appropriate NIHR funding scheme

 - Adaptation of existing interventions for a new context or target population for which there is already an evidence base is not within the scheme remit and would likely fall under the remit of the NIHR Public Health Research Programme.

 Applicants can apply for up to £150K for a maximum of 18 months.
 Funds may be requested to support costs attributable to the study including investigator and research staff time, consumables, equipment and travel.

 MRC University Units may apply for funding via this scheme; however, in line with MRC policy, the scheme is not open to MRC Units.
 For information on other eligible Research Organisations please see the RCUK website.

 Applications will be directly assessed by a scientific panel, comprising a range of public health research and practitioner expertise, without additional external peer-review.
 The panel will have close links with NIHR and MRC global health to ensure the public health relevance of the proposal and to increase the potential success of future applications for piloting and evaluative studies.